fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

   expect(result).toBe('releveler')
 })
 ```
+NB: jest needs the test filename to follow a specific convention,i.e. <function to be tested>.test.js hence the filename reverse.test.js.

 The ESLint configuration we added to the project in the previous part complains about the _test_ and _expect_ commands in our test file, since the configuration does not allow <i>globals</i>.
 Let's get rid of the complaints by adding <i>"jest": true</i> to the <i>env</i> property in the <i>.eslintrc.js</i> file.

 ```js